xbouteiller/gmin/README.md

     - the semi auto method will plot curve each time
     - the full auto will precede to the gmin computation automatically

+#### Step 3 - Option 3
+4. If you chose the batch method:
+    - A sliding RWC window is used to filter the files.
+Except that it is similar to the RWC method
+    - Generated files are agregated within the same csv file

 5. The data are first filtered based on RWC:
 <img src="img/VIAL12.png" width="75%" height="75%">

-Default values for the RWC filtering are 80% and 50%, but thsi can be changed manually:
+Default values for the RWC filtering are 80% and 50%, but this can be changed manually:
 >
 > python gminExec.py --rwc_sup 90 --rwc_inf 20 # Superior threshold : 90%, inferior : 20%
 >

-> python gminExec.py -rs 90 -ri 20 # It is a shortcut for the code above
->
+or in the metadata file for each sample.

-6. **New** if the columns Dry_weight and Fresh_weight are provided, he software use the provided values to compute RWC
+6. If the columns Dry_weight and Fresh_weight are provided, he software use the provided values to compute RWC

+7. **New** if values are provided in the column a, b, c, d, e the leaf shrinkage is corrected using the formula

+\sum_{\forall i}{x_i^{2}}

 7. Gmin is computed based on a linear regression between the two boundaries of the RWC filtered data
 <img src="img/VIAL12 g.png" width="75%" height="75%">